 While the benefits of CRISPR range from curing genetic conditions to organ transplants, ethicists fear its use in promoting desired traits rather than life-saving traits such as intelligence that could have long-term implications.

 Benefits of CRISPR [Pros]

-CRISPR technology has wide ranging applications in various industries.
+CRISPR technology has wide-ranging applications in various industries.
 Some of the benefits are discussed below.

 Cancer Therapeutics: New immunotherapies can be developed using CRISPR to treat cancer.
 Scientists can genetically modify T-cells using CRISPR to locate and kill cancer cells.

 Curing Genetic Diseases: CRISPR technology can eliminate the genes that cause genetic diseases such as diabetes, cystic fibrosis.
-Given that the scientific community has already mapped many genes that cause the genetic disease, CRISPR could be used to cure faulty genes that cause genetic diseases.
+Given that the scientific community has already mapped many genes that cause genetic disease, CRISPR could be used to cure faulty genes that cause genetic diseases.

 Pest Resilient Crops: According to Jennifer Doudna, CRISPR pioneer, genome editing could address pest and nutrition challenges facing agriculture, especially in light of climate change and rapid population growth.
 Earlier in 2018, USDA decided not to regulate about a dozen crops edited with CRISPR as GMOs partially due to the accuracy of the technology.

 Ethical Concerns of CRISPR [Cons]

 Changes to the Germ-line Cells: Genetically modifications to human embryos and reproductive cells such as eggs and sperms are called germline editing.
 Changes to the germline can be passed to the next generation.
 If the desired traits such as intelligence and strong muscles can be passed to the next generation, then how far are we from the designer babies?